innovationOUtside/nb_js_diagrammers/README.md

         time.sleep(i)
 ```

+The `-x / --execute` flag will execute the code in the current notebook scope. *Without the flag, the code is not executed.*

-A downside of this approach is that the code is not executed.
-However, we can also grab and chart code from an executed code cell using the following recipe (this captures cell content from the previously executed cell):
+More clunkily, we can also grab and chart code from an executed code cell using the following recipe (this captures cell content from the previously executed cell):

 ```python
 %%capture code